Gladstone Eyre: Early life

 William James Gladstone Eyre was born on 11 June 1862 in Brunswick, Victoria, the child of William Eyre and Amelia née Watts.
-The other siblings were Arthur Willesley Eyre (b.
-1856), Alice Augusta H. C. Eyre (b.
-1858), Samuel Morton Pets Eyre (b.
-1860), Charles Pelham Villiers Eyre (b.
-1864), Henry John Temple Eyre (b.
-1864), Mary Amelia Victoria Felicia Eyre (b.
-1865), Josephine Fanny Eyre (b.
-1867), Frances Burdett Coutts Eyre (b./d.
-1868), and Frederick Constantine Grosvenor Eyre (b.
-1869, d.
-1870).
+The other siblings were Arthur Willesley Eyre (born 1856), Alice Augusta H. C. Eyre (born 1858), Samuel Morton Pets Eyre (born 1860), Charles Pelham Villiers Eyre (born 1864), Henry John Temple Eyre (born 1864), Mary Amelia Victoria Felicia Eyre (born 1865), Josephine Fanny Eyre (born 1867), Frances Burdett Coutts Eyre (b./d.
+1868), and Frederick Constantine Grosvenor Eyre (born 1869, died 1870).

 His eldest brother Arthur went to Scotch College, Melbourne in 1868, where Dutch–Australian painter Henry Leonardus van den Houten (1801–1879) taught.
 Eyre was taught elementary drawing by van den Houten.

 In 1877 the family moved to Sydney, and Eyre studied under Norwegian painter Knud Bull (1811–1889).
 Eyre's father was a land developer and later established the Blue Mountains township of Leura, the area of interest becoming of interest to Eyre.

 Aged twenty, Eyre married Margaret Ross Falconer, of Balmain, on 26 June 1883 at Saint James' Church, Sydney.

 They had three children.
 A daughter, Winifred Margaret was born 10 April 1884, when they lived at Eleanor Villa, Snail's Bay, Balmain.
 Their infant son Julian William Eyre died aged 1 year and 5 months on 22 November 1889, when they lived at Bellagie, Hunter's Hill.
 They had been living at their Bella Vista residence in Snails Bay.
 Their third child was a son, Everett (given as John Everett Millais Eyre), born in Launceston in March 1892.

 Career

 In 1883 Eyre became a member of the Art Society of New South Wales (and again in 1904 when returning to the State), and through the 1880s, he established himself as a portrait painter.
 He operated a studio at the Pastoral Chambers, at 375 George Street.
-Others' paintings were advertised and sold commercially including in 1884, J. M. W. Turner's renown 1831 'Caligula's palace'.
+Others' paintings were advertised and sold commercially including in 1884, J. M. W. Turner's renowned 1831 Caligula's Palace and Bridge.

 Eyre moved to Launceston in 1891 with his wife and family where his paintings were displayed in a shop front of a local photographer.
 His Tasmanian landscapes were in oils, crayon, and watercolours.
 Eyre went onto teach evening classes, and undertaking the restoration of old paintings.
 He donated at least one painting for charitable purposes, including in 1900 of a portrait of Lord Roberts for the Indian famine relief fund, as well as regularly selling his works.
 In April 1899, he travelled to Sydney to sell a collection of his paintings, mostly Tasmanian scenery.

 In 1902, aged 39, Eyre and his family moved back to Sydney in 1902.
 It was indicated the then-Australia Hotel in Sydney contained a number of very fine paintings of Australian scenes including eight watercolours by Eyre.